 As a Muslim country, alcohol is not something easy to get is Oman.
 However; there are a few places to grab a beer or cocktail, most of them are hotels that receive international tourists.

 My favourite place for this is the English pub Duke’s Bar at Crown Plaza Hotel.
-It has an amazing terrace facing its two pools and its private beach.
+It has an amazing terrace facing the hotel pools and private beach.
+Additionally, the hotel offers day passes to use all the facilities for 10 OMR (weekdays) or 15 OMR (weekends)

 Not far from there you have a place that has 3 different options: Ramee Guestline Hotel.
 On the ground floor, you have Rock Bottom Cafe, an American-themed pub with live music.
-If you want a more local experience, you can go to the first floor where there is s sort of Arabic small pub/club/music space.
+If you want a more local experience, you can go to the first floor where there is an Arabic club/music space.
 And lastly, on the same floor, you have Bollywood.

 Travel tips and recommendations